zbhbarry/2024-group-6/README.md

 >"As a Viewer I want to watch a game to learn by watching players that are more skilled than myself so that I can improve my game play."

->"As a Coursemate playing another groups game I want to learn off them and become inspired by their vision and implementations of their app/game."
+>"As a Coursemate playing another groups game, I want to learn off them and become inspired by their vision and implementations of their app/game."

 >"As a Player with a disability such as being colour blind I find it very difficult to play some games that dont cater to this.
 I would like a game which caters to my needs of having different colour contrasts so that i am not impared by my lack vision."

 >"As a Marker I want to quickly assess the assignment that I am marking by playing the game within 5 mins."

->"As a Player from General Public, I want to explore different maps/scenarios in the game, so that I can experience freshness and novelty."
+>"As a Player from the general public, I want to explore different maps/scenarios in the game, so that I can experience freshness and novelty."

 >"As a Viewer, I want to see changes in the speed of the game process,  as this is what captures my attention."

+>"As a Player who is deaf, I would like the game to be accessible to those with hearing impairments.
+The game could include visual clues, so that I can play without missing out on essential features."

+>"As a Player with arthritis, it would be great if I could customise the controls of the Super Space Man, so that I can play comfortably."

+>"As a game Designer, it is essential that we create a game that has inclusive design principles.
+This ensures that our game is available to a wide audience, and does not exclude anyone."

+>"As a Coursemate, I would like to be able to access your development process, including your challenges, and how you have overcome them.
+That way I can learn from your experiences."

 ## Usecase Specification
 <table>